 10. Fix Technical Issues And Update Content Gaps

 Now you know the pages with errors and content gaps, fix and update them before you launch the new site.
 This process can take time, so make sure you keep enough buffer time to your go-live date.

 11. Prepare URL Redirection Matrix

 You have done your URL mapping already.
 Now it’s time to create the 301 URL redirections.
-By using the template given you can generate the URL redirection code that can be added to the .htaccess file.
+Using the template given you can generate the URL redirection code that can be added to the .htaccess file.